CMHA Get Set & Connect Program

 • 12-step meetings for various support groups, including Alcoholics Anonymous, Cocaine Anonymous, and Narcotics Anonymous

-• Alcohol and drug counseling on Mondays from 4-8 pm
+• Alcohol and drug counselling on Mondays from 4-8 pm

 • Free hair cuts approximately once a month